Use Soldering Equipment on DCC Electronics (DCC Safe Soldering Equipment)

 If you do decide to get a resistance soldering station, be sure to wear safety glasses.
 Properly used, there are no sparks.
 However, if you hit the foot switch a moment sooner than when you have the tweezers ready, you will get a few.
 Whether you realize it or not, often sparks are really tiny bits of burning metal.
 There is no point in risking getting anything in your eyes!

 Liquid flux is not as convenient as rosin core fluxes.
 Or so it would seem.
-H&N Electronics http://www.ccis.com/home/hn markets Supersafe flux which works as advertised.
+H&N Electronics http://www.hnflux.com markets Supersafe flux which works as advertised.
 I have tried liquid fluxes before, but none impressed me enough to give up using rosin core solder until I came across this product.
+I use their "Number 30" liquid flux for tin/lead and tin/silver solders.

 Solder joints look great and are more quickly obtained.
 If you find soldering difficult, try this liquid flux.
 You are not left with a residue which contributes to cold solder joints.
 You will find the solder flows completely over your joint.
 Quicker soldering means less likelihood of melting ties.